octopus-network/octopus-docs/src/maintain/validator-stake.md

 > **Note**:
 >
-> After staking OCT,  your validator ID would be with the status **STAKER**, it means you are pending as a appchain validator.
+> After staking OCT,  your validator ID would be with the status **Registered**, it means you are pending as a appchain validator.
 >
-> If your validator node had synced, and the validator set have been updated,  you would become a appchain validator, and your validator ID will be with the status **VALIDATING**.
+> If your validator node had synced, and the validator set have been updated,  you would become a appchain validator, and your validator ID will be with the status **Validating**.

 ### Claim rewards